libts/tslib/README.md

 ### screen rotation
 The graphical tools support rotating the screen, see `ts_calibrate --help` or the man pages for the details.
-Note that this _only_ rotates the framebuffer output.
-Rotating the input samples is a different task that has to be done by the linear filter module (re-calibrating or re-loading with different parameters).
+`ts_calibrate` will (in the background) ignore screen rotation but will save the current rotation state in the "calibration file" `TSLIB_CALIBFILE`.
+The `linear` filter module will pick that up and apply the given rotation.
+It can be overwritten by using the `rot` module parameter: `module linear rot=0` (if your toolkit or higher level application does rotation).

 ***